rishavConsoleLog21/FSWD-Udemy/README.md

 # FSWD-Udemy
 The Exercise in the 10 Hours of React just added.
-To Become a Developer of HTML, CSS, JavaScript, React, Node, MongoDB and More!
-Daily learing on Full Stack Web Developer. with over 72+ hours of learning.
-Throughout the course I will cover tons of tools and technologies including:
+To Become a Developer of HTML, CSS, JavaScript, React, Node, MongoDB and More!Daily learning on Full Stack Web Developer. with over 72+ hours of learning.
+Throughout the course, I will cover tons of tools and technologies including:
 HTML5
 CSS3
 Flexbox